DerekLStudent/Hoop_Scraping/README.md

 Project 6 doc is called "Project 6 Update"

-Project 7 report is called "Final Report"

-Project 7 video is called "Demonstration"
+Project 7 video, final report, and class diagrams found in the "Project7Deliverables" folder